NFDiJee/axis-stream-tools/README.md

 > **Note:** The camera credentials are needed because the ACAP accesses the camera's
 > RTSP video stream internally.
 This requires a local admin account, not the VAPIX
 > service account.

 ---

+## License Activation

+Axis Stream Tools includes a **14-day trial period** with full functionality.
+After the trial, a free license key is required to continue streaming.

+1. Go to the **License** tab in the web UI
+2. Your camera's MAC address and details are shown automatically
+3. Enter your email and click **Send License Request**
+4. You will receive your license key by email within 24 hours to 7 days
+5. Enter the key in the **License Key** field and click **Activate**

+The license key is bound to the camera hardware and is non-transferable.
+If the application is uninstalled, the license key is lost and must be requested again.

+---